 6. Try a Feast Night

 I’ve been to a few good feast nights now and I think it’s a great place to meet people and make new friends, especially if you’re new to Cornwall!
 Think long trestle tables and heaps of delicious home-cooked food, chatting to new and interesting folks from all walks of life.
-Nancarrow Farm (near Truro) have a few coming up throughout Autumn, and it’s always good to keep an eye on the Hidden Hut event page, and Knightor Winery too.
+Nancarrow Farm (near Truro) have a few coming up throughout Autumn, and it’s good to keep an eye on the Knightor Winery events page too.

 7. Autumn woodland walks

 Because the nights are longer and the days are shorter, Autumn is all about that dreamy golden hour light, and there’s nothing quite like going for a woodland walk at these times, with the trees dappling the light and the crispy leaves beneath your feet.
-My favourite spots are Tehidy woods, Kennall Vale and Trelissick.
+I have a full list of the best woodland walks in Cornwall here.

 8. Get on the water